wagtail-nest/wagtail-personalisation/docs/editor_guide/creating_personalized_content.rst

 =============================

 Once you've created a segment you can start serving these visitors with personalised content.
-To do this, you can go one of two directions.
+To do this, you can go one of three directions.

 1. Create a copy of a page for your segment.